Ramos v. Louisiana: Concurring opinion

-Dissenting opinions
+Dissenting opinion

-Justice Samuel Alito wrote the dissent joined by Chief Justice John Roberts and in part by Elena Kagan.
+Justice Samuel Alito wrote the dissent joined by Chief Justice John Roberts and in part by Justice Elena Kagan.
 Alito wrote that the Court should uphold the principle of stare decisis since both Oregon and Louisiana have used the ruling from Apodaca v.
 Oregon for more than forty years.
+For Justice Alito, the state's reliance interests tipped the balance against "a potential tsunami of litigation".
+The dissent said the majority's dictum about racial motives is an "[attempt] to discredit an argument not by proving that it is unsound but by attacking the character or motives of the argument's proponents" because the decision, which requires jury unanimity in all state trials, applies even when state laws do not have a checkered history.

 Subsequent cases

 The majority opinion in Ramos v.
 Louisiana considered whether prisoners may seek collateral review to challenge non-unanimous convictions, but declined to decide the issue.
 While all defendants who had not yet exhausted their appeals were expected to be granted new trials, the Supreme Court did not address the issue of whether or not defendants who had exhausted all appeals can be covered by Ramos.

-Thedrick Edwards, a different Louisiana inmate convicted 10–2, had been challenging Louisiana's non-unanimous jury conviction law since his own 2007 conviction, had petitioned to the Supreme Court around the same time that Ramos had been under consideration, using collateral review (Ramos dealt with direct review).
+Thedrick Edwards, a different Louisiana inmate convicted by a 10-to-2 decision, had been challenging Louisiana's non-unanimous jury conviction law since his own 2007 conviction, had petitioned to the Supreme Court around the same time that Ramos had been under consideration, using collateral review (Ramos dealt with direct review).
 Following the decision of Ramos, Edwards altered his petition to the Supreme Court to ask if the Ramos decision should be held retroactively to defendants who had already exhausted all appeals.
 The court accepted Edwards' case under Edwards v.
 Vannoy, and oral arguments were held on December 2, 2020.

 On May 17, 2021, the Supreme Court ruled that the Ramos jury-unanimity rule does not apply retroactively on federal collateral review.
 Subsequently, the Oregon Supreme Court ruled in December 2022 that the Ramos decision should be applied retroactively to cases within the state.